meteorfox/byte-unixbench/README.md

 Do be aware that this is a system benchmark, not a CPU, RAM or disk benchmark.
 The results will depend not only on your hardware, but on your operating system, libraries, and even compiler.

+## Interpreting the Results

+Interpreting the results of these tests is tricky, and totally depends on what you're trying to measure.

+For example, are you trying to measure how fast your CPU is?
+Or how good your compiler is?
+Because these tests are all recompiled using your host system's compiler, the performance of the compiler will inevitably impact the performance of the tests.
+Is this a problem?
+If you're choosing a system, you probably care about its overall speed, which may well depend on how good its compiler is; so including that in the test results may be the right answer.
+But you may want to ensure that the right compiler is used to build the tests.

+On the other hand, with the vast majority of Unix systems being x86 / PC compatibles, running Linux and the GNU C compiler, the results will tend to be more dependent on the hardware; but the versions of the compiler and OS can make a big difference.
+(I measured a 50% gain between SUSE 10.1 and OpenSUSE 10.2 on the same machine.)
+So you may want to make sure that all your test systems are running the same version of the OS; or at least publish the OS and compuiler versions with your results.
+Then again, it may be compiler performance that you're interested in.

+The C test is very dubious -- it tests the speed of compilation.
+If you're running the exact same compiler on each system, OK; but otherwise, the results should probably be discarded.
+A slower compilation doesn't say anything about the speed of your system, since the compiler may simply be spending more time to super-optimise the code, which would actually make it faster.

+This will be particularly true on architectures like IA-64 (Itanium etc.) where the compiler spends huge amounts of effort scheduling instructions to run in parallel, with a resultant significant gain in execution speed.

+Some tests are even more dubious in terms of host-dependency -- for example, the "dc" test uses the host's version of dc (a calculator program).
+The version of this which is available can make a huge difference to the score, which is why it's not in the index group.
+Read through the release notes for more on these kinds of issues.

+Another age-old issue is that of the benchmarks being too trivial to be meaningful.
+With compilers getting ever smarter, and performing more wide-ranging flow path analyses, the danger of parts of the benchmarks simply being optimised out of existance is always present.

+All in all, the "index" and "gindex" tests (see above) are designed to give a reasonable measure of overall system performance; but the results of any test run should always be used with care.

 ## Usage
 ### Running the Tests